Utah State promotes Wells to head coach

 SALT LAKE CITY (AP) - Utah State promoted offensive coordinator Matt Wells to head coach Thursday, replacing Wisconsin-bound Gary Anderson.

-Anderson officially took the Wisconsin job Thursday, taking over for Bret Bielema.
+Anderson took the Wisconsin job Thursday, taking over for Bret Bielema.
 Bielema left to take the Arkansas job.

 Utah State President Stan Albrecht and athletic director Scott Barnes said hiring the 39-year-old Wells allows the football program to continue to build on the tremendous progress made by Anderson over the last four years.